 There are 140 calories per serving of our vodka and grape juice.

-With this amount of calories, you can pair this drink with a 2-course meal.
-It’ll make an amazing refreshment after a meal.
+With this amount of calories, you can pair it with a 2-course meal.
+It’ll make a delicious, refreshing after-dinner drink.

 Can You Drink Too Much Vodka and Grape Juice?